-AB 1265, Nielsen.
+SB 1353, Nielsen.
 Local government: Williamson Act.

-Existing law, the Williamson Act, authorizes a city or county to enter into 10-year contracts with owners of land devoted to agricultural use, whereby the owners agree to continue using the property for that purpose, and the city or county agrees to value the land accordingly for purposes of property taxation.
+Existing law, the Williamson Act, authorizes a city or county to enter into contracts with owners of land devoted to agricultural use, whereby the owners agree to continue using the property for that purpose, and the city or county agrees to value the land accordingly for purposes of property taxation.
 Existing law sets forth procedures for reimbursing cities and counties for property tax revenues not received as a result of these contracts.

-This bill would, beginning January 1, 2011, and until January 1, 2016, authorize a county, in any fiscal year in which payments authorized for reimbursement to a county for lost revenue are less than 1/2 of the participating county's actual foregone general fund property tax revenue, to revise the term for newly renewed and new contracts and require the assessor to value the property, as specified, based on the revised contract term.
-The bill would provide that a landowner may choose to nonrenew and begin the cancellation process.
-The bill would also provide that any increased revenues generated by properties under a new contract shall be paid to the county.
+Existing law sets forth the term of these contracts at 10 or 20 years, except that until January 1, 2016, a county may, in any fiscal year in which payments authorized for reimbursement to a county for lost revenue are less than 1/2 of the participating county's actual foregone general fund property tax revenue, revise the term for newly renewed and new contracts to either 9 or 18 years.
+Existing law provides for an addition to the assessed value of properties subject to contracts with a reduced term.